-This paper reports on the findings from a review of the literature relating to the effectiveness of career guidance interventions aimed at increasing CMS.
-It forms part of a series of papers produced to inform development of a Best Practice Programme for the National Careers Service in England.
-At the time of the research, the service had recently undergone a shift to an outcome-based funding model.
-The three new outcome measures for the service are: customer satisfaction, career management and progression to jobs and learning.
-The results will therefore be of relevance to policy makers, service managers and practitioners in the design, development and delivery of interventions aimed at increasing career management skills amongst service users.
+This paper updates the findings from a 2015 review of the literature relating to careers management skills.
+It forms part of a series of papers initially produced to inform development of a Best Practice Programme for the National Careers Service in England and which now underpin the Continuous Improvement programme.
+At the time of the original research, the service had recently undergone a shift to an outcome-based funding model, with three outcome measures for the service (customer satisfaction, career management and progression to jobs and learning).
+These measures have subsequently been refined to include measures for progression to learning and progression to jobs, highlighting the emphasis of the service on enabling people to enhance their skills and move out of long-term unemployment.
+The findings are of relevance to policy makers, service managers and practitioners as they work towards the achievement of career management skills amongst customers.